-If you use a word processor other than Microsoft Word or OpenOffice.org Writer, or an older version of these word processors, save your document as an RTF file and use Format Paper.
+If you use a word processor other than Microsoft Word or Apple Pages, or an older version of these word processors, save your document as an RTF file and use Format Paper.
 See Basic Instructions for Using Format Paper.

-To create a stand-alone bibliography that is not based on the citations in a paper, see Introduction to Independent Bibliographies.
+To create a standalone bibliography that is not based on the citations in a paper, see Introduction to Independent Bibliographies.